nho-sh/github-pr-reviewer/README.md

     return 'A string with the reason why not';
   },
   review: async (pr) => {
-    // optionally fetch more PR details
+    // optionally fetch more PR details (increases api calls to GH)
-    // (see Fetching Details)
+    // (see Resolving additional PR details)

     // an array of actions that have to be taken
-    // (See Actions)
+    // (see Take actions on PR's)
     return [ ... actions ... ];

     // OR